albertml/ItunesAPI/README.md

 4. SwiftyJSON - the better way to deal with JSON data in Swift.

 ## Architecture
 In this project I am using VIPER architecture.
-I know this is not mandatory for small project like this but this is very helpful especially for larger projects.
+I know this is not mandatory for small project like this but this is just for example.
+This is very helpful especially for larger projects because it's easy to maintain due to its single responsibility principle and most separation of powers.
+The codes are uniform and easy to understand especially for the beginners in iOS development.

 ## Developer
 Alberto Gaudicos Jr.